About Genius "Ginimbi" Kadungure - Pindula, Local Knowledge

 Business career

 Kadungure is said to have started engaging in small business transactions at the age of 17 as he became a middle-man securing gas for domestic users.
 Genius had a friend who worked at the Angolan Airways offices, he quickly secured his first contract through a friend.
 He would follow up on a number sales to gas users and that would see his fortunes turning.
 Within a year, he had started driving and two years later he had a Mercedes Benz S Class.[1]
-He went on to establish Pioneer Gases.
+He went on to establish Pioneer Gases which is now part of Piko Trading Group.
 The company supplies gas to the commercial, industrial, public and retail sectors.[2]

 Personal Life